uOttawa-Makerspace/MakerSpaceRepo/doc/redesign.md

 ## Development/Volunteer program

-Badges and skills are lifted from the user profile page Skills are certifications??
-Limit the count of skills, some have a lot of skills.
-Display level not number We do track progress, it is
+Badges and skills are lifted from the user profile page Skills are certifications? **Limit the count of skills**, some have a lot of skills.
+Display level not number We do track development program progress, it is the number of modules completed.
+Skills are just the level achieved

 All badges have a skill, not all skills have a badge associated.
 There should be one for every but we didn't create enough badges.
 Someone might have a skill with no badge to show for it :(.